 - (all sciences and some arts/humanities subjects): 'before-interview' assessments are taken in local examination centres - usually applicants' own schools, usually late in October or early in November, or

-- (some art/humanities subjects): on the day of interview in the college in which each applicant is to be interviewed
+- (some arts/humanities subjects): on the day of interview in the college in which each applicant is to be interviewed

 The aims of these assessments are to provide a measure of how applicants are progressing in their academic studies, and indicate their future academic potential.
 Details and sample papers may be obtained on the University' admissions website here and its individual subject pages here.
 Please note, the assessments are meant to be difficult, so don't worry if they look difficult to you!
 The aim is to provide a wide spread of marks to help us distinguish among a very able applicant field, so candidates often receive offers having achieved scores which might seem low compared to their achievement in school and public exams.
 Please note:

-- In Medicine applicants to all Cambridge colleges must sit the Biomedical Admissions Test (BMAT), as this is the pre-interview written assessment for these subjects.
+- In Medicine applicants to all Cambridge colleges must sit the Biomedical Admissions Test (BMAT), as this is the pre-interview written assessment for this subject.
 However, unlike other subjects, applicants must register for the BMAT separately.
 See this subject's pages for details about this test.

-- In Mathematics and Maths with Physics there is no admissions assessment, but the STEP exam is a requirement, and forms part of conditional offers.
-Some candidates apply to us after they have already sat the STEP exam.
+- In Mathematics and Maths with Physics there is no admissions assessment, but the STEP exam is a requirement and thusoften forms part of conditional offers.
+A few candidates apply to us after they have already sat the STEP exam.

 - Is Music no admissions assessment is set.